Keyboard shortcuts

 • Enhanced Tracking Protection (ETP) blocks known “third-party requests” to companies that participate in fingerprinting, according to the Disconnect List

-• In about:preferences#privacy, setting Enhanced Tracking Protection to either Strict or Custom enables FPP as well explained further down.
+• In about:preferences#privacy, setting Enhanced Tracking Protection to either Strict or Custom enables FPP as well, explained further down.

 • First-Party Isolation From the Tor Uplift Project.

-Fingerprinting
+Resist Fingerprinting

 • Fingerprinting